EmiLoKiJu/Wallet_Watcher/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [Wallet-Watcher] <a name="about-project"></a>
 Wallet Watcher, is a way to watch your wallet as you go spending money around.
-Every time you want the app to know you spent some money in something, add the transaction in the respective category, and then you can see how much money you spent in that category in total.
+Every time you want the app to know you spent some money in something, add the transaction in the respective category, and then you can see how much money you spent in each category in total.

 ## 🛠 Built With <a name="built-with"></a>